planetfederal/desktop-documentation/docs/source/install/windows.rst

    .. figure:: img/install_win_install_complete.png

-    Boundless Desktop successfully
+      Boundless Desktop successfully installed

-After a successful install, Boundless Desktop components, such as QGIS, can be run from shortcuts in the Start Menu (see :ref:`quickstarguide` for more information)
+After a successful install, Boundless Desktop components, such as QGIS, can be run from shortcuts in the Start Menu (see :ref:`quickstarguide` for more information).

-For more information about Boundless Desktop and its components, please see the :ref:`desktop_documentation` on the Boundless Connect portal.